cshneider/soho-ml-data-ready/README.md

 **The current MDI\_96m images are obtained from JSOC with DRMS which has a longer run time than using wget to obtain MDI_96m images from SDAC - these are no longer available.
 The reported time of ~25 hrs is with the option of not having extended FITS headers included.
 Including this metadata will contribute to a longer run time.
+A better solution is to retroactively seed the MDI and HMI data cubes with their respective metadata.
+That is selecting 'N/n' for `fits_headers' and after the datacube has been made and the csv file with the times generated, then to use the `Retroactive metadata seeding' Jupyter notebook or eponymous script to include the metadata as an HDF5 attribute.
+The original HDF5 data cube is copied and not gzipped so that the metadata can be efficiently added to it.
+The process takes several days but is faster than including the FITS protocol option.

 ***Previously, used wget to obtain MDI_96m from VSO SDAC with 18.426 files and took ~7 hrs for 01.01.1996 - 01.05.2011.